Fetching latest release...

 Here is how it works in Quest 5:

 As you can see, this greatly increases your damage.
-You want to buff your dps as much as possible so that they hit this damage cap or get close to it as much as possible (especially with their CS).
+You want to buff your DPS as much as possible so that they hit this damage cap or get as close to it as possible (especially with their CS).

 A good example is Celebratory Levania who has a passive which guarantees at minimum 3-hit auto attacks with a proficient weapon, but there is still a chance he can do 4 or 5 hits.
 If doing 4 or 5 hits prevents fitting your skills in, you might reset until he only does 3 hits every time.
 This would be better damage in the end than giving him an off-type weapon with only 1-hit auto attacks.